 Examine Mexico City through its history of continuous transformations from the Aztec empire to the megalopolis it is today.
 Identify traces of the various pasts in the city's contemporary urban landscape and daily life through art, film and literature.
 Comparisons to other Latin American cities will be drawn.
-Taught in English.
+This course is taught in English.